wnauwync/droplet-uflu-scripts/README.md

 Note: if no argument is passed, most recent tsv file is plotted

 **Output:**
--png file with droplet data plotted in time.
+- png file with droplet data plotted in time.